JeffersonLab/ersap-cpp/README.md

-The main [ERSAP Java](https://github.com/JeffersonLab/ersap-java) implementation should also be already installed in `$ERSAP_HOME` to run C++ services with the standard orchestrator and the ERSAP shell.
+The main [ERSAP Java](https://github.com/JeffersonLab/ersap-java) implementation should also be already installed in `$ERSAP_HOME` to run C++ services with the standard orchestrator, and the ERSAP shell.

+## Authors

+* Vardan Gyurjyan
+* Sebastián Mancilla

 For assistance send email to [ersap@jlab.org](mailto:ersap@jlab.org).